 #3.
 Cloud Speed & Security

-This goes for double if you choose to opt for a cloud hosting setup—it’s perhaps the second-faster hosting plan available anywhere.
+This goes double if you choose to opt for a cloud hosting setup — it’s perhaps the second-fastest hosting plan available anywhere.

 Dedicated servers are the very best, which I go into in the supporting section of this article.
 But that’s for the real big wigs.

-You want to think of your cloud service as having all of the benefits of a dedicated server (again, see the supporting section) with less weaknesses.
+You want to think of your cloud service as having all of the benefits of a dedicated server (again, see the supporting section) with fewer weaknesses.

 #4 Cloud Customer Service

 A staple of any good host — I won’t stop pointing it out.
 In this case, it’s clear that Gator’s team are knowledgeable.

 You can expect to talk to professionals who can get to the heart of your technical problem, when one arises.

 Because of Gator’s sheer size, there may be some delay in getting through to support, but if you choose a cloud hosting plan—which costs more—you get speedier, more tailored attention.

 Medium to large bizzes doing much of their business online — even indirectly — are going to want to climb the rungs of hosting types.
 One crash could cause irritating money losses.